Find Affordable College Courses

 Waco, TX

-With a ranking of #10, Baylor University did quite well on this year’s most popular schools for legal professions students working on their doctor’s degree.
-Baylor is a fairly large private not-for-profit school located in the medium-sized city of Waco.
+Baylor University did quite well in this year’s ranking of the most popular places for legal professions students to get a doctor’s degree.
+It came in at #10 on the list.
+Baylor is a very large private not-for-profit school located in the midsize city of Waco.

 Of the 166 students majoring in legal professions at Baylor, 54% are male and 46% are female.